Researchers

 a.
 A full application requires a Plain Language Abstract.
 Instructions are available here.
 If approved, future publications based on LTC Data Cooperative data must align with the study objectives, design, and key measures and outcomes described in the Plain Language Abstract, per the Publications Policy.

 b.
-If you are requesting data access, your Plain Language Abstract will undergo a provider community comment period, followed by a review and decision by the LTC Data Cooperative Research Review Committee.
+If a researcher is requesting data access, their Plain Language Abstract will undergo a provider community comment period (five business days), followed by a review and decision by the LTC Data Cooperative Research Review Committee within seven business days.

 Please allow for 20 business days to complete the LTC Data Cooperative application review process.
 Upon approval, Institutional Review Board review of your study protocol is required prior to entering into a Data Use Agreement (DUA) and subsequent onboarding to use the data.